AMcqueen1980/H1N1Project/README.md

-├────── Emiko                           <- Unpolished notebooks for Emiko, not critical ├────── Julian                          <- Unpolished notebooks for Julian, not critical ├── PPTs.pdf                            <- PDF version of project presentation ├── Data                                <- Both sourced externally and generated from code └── Images (if any)                     <- Both sourced externally and generated from code
+├────── Emiko                           <- Unpolished notebooks for Emiko, not critical ├────── Julian                          <- Unpolished notebooks for Julian, not critical ├── PPTs.pdf                            <- PDF version of project presentation └── Data                                <- Both sourced externally and generated from code
 ```